Get insider access

 If you prefer wireless headphones, consider the Audio-Technica ATH-M50xBT2 Wireless.
 These over-ears are the second generation of the Audio-Technica ATH-M50xBT and offer versatile performance.
 They have a fairly neutral sound profile out of the box, although instruments and lead vocals lack detail compared to the Audio-Technica ATH-M50x.
 However, unlike those headphones, these have a companion app with a graphic EQ and presets, meaning you can customize their sound to your liking.

 Thanks to their over 61 hours of continuous playback time, you don't have to worry about recharging them throughout your workweek.
 They support multi-device pairing, meaning you can stay connected to your smartphone and laptop simultaneously.
 Their 'Low Latency Mode' can help reduce audio lag while watching videos or playing mobile games.
-Unlike their predecessor, they don't support aptX codec for better sound quality, which is disappointing if you want wireless headphones for music.
-Their sound delivery is also sensitive to the headphones' fit, seal, and positioning on your head.
+Unlike their predecessor, they don't support aptX codec, but they support LDAC instead for high-quality wireless audio.
+You can always plug in their cable if you're making music, too.
+Their sound delivery is also sensitive to the headphones' fit, seal, and positioning on your head, so if you have thick hair or glasses, bass frequencies can come across as a bit too quiet.

 See our review